Pain! Do you have to live with it?

 How fast will results be?
 Sometimes one treatment is enough.
 Sometimes, a person feels better after one or a few treatments, but their pain recurs.
 Typically, the pain is not as intense or as prolonged.
 Sometimes, the perceived pain is unchanged, but the body is moving better and the person can do much more activity.
 Why does this happen.
 The part of the brain that perceives chronic pain, called the thalamus, is relatively primitive, and will flash up the same pain "picture" or "message" even when part of the problem is resolved.
 It seems that sometimes, a certain threshold has to be crossed, before the thalamus is convinced that the problem is going away.
 Typically, younger patients will require fewer sessions for more complete results - basically they haven't driven their "car" for as many miles, so there's less that's gone out of alignment.

-Specifically, the approach that I have outlined can be used in combination with other medical approaches, but offers the possibility of relief in cases where people have been told that there is nothing that can be done for them.
+The approach that I have outlined can be used in combination with other medical approaches, but offers the possibility of relief in cases where people have been told that there is nothing that can be done for them.

 Here are some exmples of techniques that are taught in my practice: